lordfeck/rsru/docs/HOWTO.md

 # Configuration

 The default config file `./conf.pl` defaults to the *softcat* style.
-Other styles are available, currently only *linkcat*.
+Other styles are available, currently these include *linkcat*, *newnews* and *blandblog*.
 See the sample config files in the `conf_samples/` directory for to try each of these styles.
 A full explanation is given later.

 ## Edit conf.pl
 Before the script may be used, it is first necessary to tailor `conf.pl` to your liking.
 The config file is just a plain Perl hash, which means you can include any other Perl code you fancy.
 It also means that when editing the values, please be careful to edit only between the "quote marks" and leave all the values to the left of the fat arrows `=>` alone.